Bakselis/MockingLibrary/README.md

 To mock a method you can call 'mock' method with the name and return value as an arguments
 ```
 mock.mock("ExampleMethodName", "valueToReturn");

+// If method takes parameters you should include  them at the end
+mock.mock("ExampleMethodName", "valueToReturn", int.class, String.class);

 ```

 To retrieve mocked object you should call getMockObject method